sarahgerson/TinyToTots/labmanual.md

 Before submitting an ethics application, Risk Assessments need to be completed: https://inside.psych.cf.ac.uk/forms/risk_assessment/

+Examples of full risk assessments for different types of experiments/spaces in CUCHDS can be found in the rds drive in the folder: ADMIN/Ethics & Risk Assessments/Risk Assessments

 ### GDPR Compliance

 As of Summer 2018, the Tiny to Tots Research Panel became GDPR compliant in line with EU guidelines (for regulation details, see https://gdpr-info.eu/).
 Importantly, this means that: